 A lot of people simply abandon the idea of building a fire if they only have wet wood, but with some work, you will be able to make a fire even with wood that is wet.
 If you find yourself in the wilderness, without any shelter then it is extremely important to have a source of heat.
 Although wet wood is not ideal for starting a fire, but with some improvisation, you will be able to start a fire even with wet wood.

-You can start a fire with wet wood by, preparing the area where you will build your fire, getting the right firewood, shaving the wood, building your fire, igniting the fire, and by drying out the wood.
+You can start a fire with wet wood by making sure that the area where you will make the fire is actually dry, get the wet firewood and start shaving off the wet parts until you have dry firewood.
 Under no circumstances pour gasoline or other flammable substances on wet wood to make a fire, as it might end up actually exploding and the fuel will not burn long enough to dry out the wet wood.

 If you want to make it easier for yourself to ignite a fire, then my personal recommendation is to get a high-quality firestarter, which is made from magnesium and also works while it is raining Click here to check it out on Amazon.com